 Local secrets from the home countries of Eurail colleagues

-You'll often see Christmas trees, Santa Claus and fireworks in Europe during December.
-But many countries and regions also have their own, specific holiday season traditions, such as food, drinks, symbols and activities.
+You'll often see Christmas trees, Santa Claus, and fireworks in Europe during December.
+But many countries and regions also have their own specific holiday season traditions, such as food, drinks, symbols and activities.
 We asked our Eurail colleagues, who represent 34 nationalities from Europe and beyond, to share their "secret" local traditions.
 Which ones will you be trying at home this December?

 Ferran | Spain

 Ever visited Barcelona at Christmas time?
 You may have spotted my parents there!
-My family have a stall at the Christmas market in the Sagrada Familia, selling handmade 'Caganer' figures.
+My family has a stall at the Christmas market in the Sagrada Familia, selling handmade 'Caganer' figures.
 These unusual figures are added to the Nativity scene for some reason or another!
 Caganers of famous people are particularly sought after.
 You can search for pictures of these figures yourself...

 Chrisy | Greece

 In Greece every year we go crazy for these incredible Christmas treats known as "melomakarona".
-The smell of honey, cinnamon, clove and orange makes them irresistible, like little pieces of heaven!
+The smell of honey, cinnamon, clove, and orange makes them irresistible, like little pieces of heaven!

 While Christmas trees are very popular in Greece, the original custom was to decorate ships for the Christmas holidays.
-This tradition has been promoted again in recent years as a more environmentally-friendly alternative to the Christmas tree tradition.
+This tradition has been promoted again in recent years as a more environmentally friendly alternative to the Christmas tree tradition.
 But it was originally done by kids who were longing to see their relatives return from their long sea trips.
 The decorated ships then welcomed the seafarers as they returned home.